u-boot/u-boot/.github/pull_request_template.md

 The only exception to this is in order to trigger a CI loop on Azure prior to posting of patches.

+If your patch targets the Xilinx U-Boot repository please send a patch to git@xilinx.com.